COVID-IWG/epimargin/README.md

 # summary
 an extension of the real-time Bayesian reproductive number model that:
-1. runs a rolling regression
+1. runs a rolling regression to get a real time estimate of <i>R(t)</i>
 2. builds a graph of interactions between geographic units accounting for migratory (re-)introductions
 3. at each <i>t</i> from <i>t<sub>i</sub></i> to <i>t<sub>f</sub></i>:

-   a. simulates a migration out of each state to all other states
+   - simulates a migration out of each state to all other states

-   b. runs forward an epidemiological model
+   - runs forward an epidemiological model

 ## todo